stembryo-lab/rna-seq-analysis/README.md

-# Bulk RNA-Seq Analysis
+# Bulk RNA-Seq Analysis with STAR and pyDESeq2
 Step-by-step pipeline of gastruloids transcriptomic sequencing data from [Martínez Arias Lab](https://amapress.upf.edu/]).

-These scripts describe the processing, QC, aligning and analyzing of bulk RNA-Seq, from the raw sequencing files to the downstream differential expression analysis and plotting.
+These scripts describe the quality control and alignment with STAR of the sequencing files of bulk RNA-Seq, as well as the downsteam differential expression analysis (DEA) with pyDESeq2 in a Python environment.

 ## Sequencing files QC and preprocessing: FastQC